 Wind Power History and Usage

-Since then, the power production of the largest wind turbines has increased seven-fold (the largest current units can produce 7 megawatts apiece!).
-With the threat of climate change and a greater understanding of the costs of fossil fuels, wind power is being adopted worldwide at a level approaching 160 gigawatts (GW) in 2009 — a 41 percent increase from 2008.
-The U.S. counted 35 GW of wind power capacity in 2009; a 2010 National Renewable Energy Laboratory report showed that the contiguous United States has the potential for over 10,000 GW of land-based wind power, nine times the current total U.S. electricity consumption.
+Since then, the power production of the largest wind turbines has increased dramatically (the largest current units can produce 8 megawatts apiece!).
+With the threat of climate change and a greater understanding of the costs of fossil fuels, wind power is being adopted worldwide.
+Since 2009, the global wind capacity has doubled, nearing 320 GW in 2013.
+Wind Power in the US continues to thrive as its wind power capacity reached 61 GW in 2013, nearly twice the amount in 2010.
+By the end of 2013, America had over 46,000 operating wind turbines across 39 states, supplying 4.1 percent of the country’s total electricity.

 Wind Power in Vermont

 Here in Vermont, there is strong potential for wind-power electric generation projects.
-The best sites for wind development in Vermont are those with strong, consistent wind, which is found along the higher elevation ridgelines of our many hills and mountains.
+The best sites for wind development in Vermont are those with strong, consistent wind, which are found along the higher elevation ridgelines of our many hills and mountains.
 This is a perceived challenge to the pristine views and working landscapes many cherish.
-The reconciliation of Vermonter’s values with our energy future, and independence, is being pursued through several community-based wind projects.
+The reconciliation of Vermonters’ values with our energy future and independence, is being pursued through several community-based wind projects.

 Learn More About Wind Power: